 Funding criteria

 Funds will be allocated to groups and organisations that can outline details of how they plan to spend funds and how the community will benefit from the work.
-We welcome applications from groups that can reach many but also those that can engage with the hardest-to-reach.
 Please consider how your ideas will help bring these messages into the community and who it may benefit the most when completing the application form.
 The team will award grants based on the details you give, so try to answer the questions below as fully as you can.

 Application process

-Once an application has been received it will be reviewed and a decision will be made as soon as possible.
-This usually takes us around 6 weeks.
+Once an application has been received, it will be reviewed and a decision will be made as soon as possible.
+This usually takes us around 4 weeks.
 Please bear with us during this time.

 If you are successful, you will receive a grant agreement for you to sign and return to us.
 The grant agreement sets out the terms and conditions of our funding that we ask organisations to comply with in exchange for the grant.